 Related issues include the balance sheet presentation of the retained patronage dividend and the policy for eventually paying it out to members.
-The retained portion of a patronage dividend is equity of the cooperative and should be presented along with retained earnings and member shares in the balance sheet.
+The retained portion of a patronage dividend is equity of the cooperative and should be presented along with retained earnings and member shares in the equity section of the balance sheet.
 This retained patronage is only paid out by the decision of the board.
 Most cooperatives do not return the retained patronage even if a member requests it back.
 This is also generally the case in agricultural cooperatives.
 One advantage food cooperatives have in withholding retained patronage is that almost all members never paid tax on it and already received some cash.
 This removes the basic fairness argument that agricultural cooperatives must face since their members normally did pay tax on the retained patronage.

 If your cooperative does plan to revolve back this equity, it should lay out a plan for it.
-If it does not plan to revolve it back, that should be made clear.
-Most cooperative members should be receptive to the idea that they get some cash back and the rest is an easy way to avoid paying taxes and keeping the money in the cooperative working for them.
+If it does not plan to revolve back this equity back in the near future, that should be made clear.
+Most cooperative members should be receptive to the idea that they get some cash back, and the rest is an easy way to avoid paying taxes and keep the money in the cooperative working for them.

-Patronage involves a simple set of rules but you need to actually learn them and keep them in mind so your cooperative can follow the applicable laws and make sound decisions.
+Patronage is a simple set of rules, but you do need to actually learn them and keep them in mind so that your cooperative can follow the applicable laws and make sound decisions.

-Waking the Sleeping Giant
+Waking the Sleeping Giant, Revised

-Recognize patronage dividends for what they are-co-op capital reating solutions begins with building the foundation for the future you want.
-One of the remarkable things about cooperation is that mutualism encourages solution-oriented growth, built on a vision of the common good.
+Recognize patronage dividends for what they are-co-op capital reating solutions is building the foundation for the future you want.
+One of the remarkable things about cooperation is that mutualism encourages solution-oriented growth built on a vision of the common good.
 How profitability and capitalization are handled in cooperatives is an indicator of how much the co-op is actively taking advantage of the opportunity to develop its potential.